JohnAD/diffoutput/docs/diffoutput-ref.rst

     source line: `20 <../src/diffoutput.nim#L20>`__

-    This object type is used to describe how the spans should be decorated with strings
+    This object type is used to describe how spans should be decorated with strings

+    Two constants are available as examples: ``SimpleTextMarkup`` and ``CommonHTMLMarkup``